cloudvista/vaa/readme.md

 This traffic-based approach to capturing workflow is a proven, emprical, data-driven approach.
 It is not notional or speculative.
 It is not based on a human observer with a stopwatch.
 VAA comprehensively captures all the traffic - containing all the institutional knowledge and nuances of veteran-specific care - all the way down to the individual transaction.

-The most important point-of-care application used by all VA clinical staff for all veteran care is CPRS.
+The most important point-of-care application used by all VA clinical staff is CPRS.
 Each day CPRS processes over 50 million new documents, orders, labs, alerts, and transactions for veteran care.
-Annually CPRS supports more than 115 million veteran care encounters.
-Saving just one minute per veteran care encounter would save 115 million minutes across the VA - giving back 2 million hours of more clinical care to veterans at no additional cost.
+Annually CPRS supports over 115 million veteran care encounters.
+Saving just one minute per veteran care encounter would save 115 million minutes across the VA - giving back 2 million hours of clinical care time to veterans at no additional cost.

 ### Introduction